-5.6 The SRA considers that the basic penalty should be reduced by 15%, in terms of mitigation discount, to £4,525.
-This reduction follows the following factors in the Guidance that apply to this case:
+5.6 The SRA considers that the basic penalty should be reduced by fifteen percent, in terms of mitigation discount, to $\pm 10,719$.
+This is owing to the following mitigating factors:

 - a.
-The firm has taken steps to rectify its failures, by taking into account our guidance and producing a compliant CMRA and PCPs, and providing training to staff where necessary in relation to scrutinising source of funds and obtaining appropriate ID&V documentation where necessary. - b.
+The firm has taken steps to rectify its failures, taking into account our guidance and producing compliant PCPs, a compliant CMRA form, taking steps to document it on in-scope files on 10 January 2025. - b.
 The firm has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £4,525.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is $\pm 10,719$.